On his way to Central Java Province, the President will examine and plant the first coconuts - ExBulletin

 In addition to Giriroto village, the president is also expected to carry out similar activities in Sanggang village, Bulu district, Sukoharjo regency, Central Java province.
 The President and Mrs. Iriana and their entourage are due to return to Jakarta in the evening.

+Also Read: YPM Pressures PT Freeport Chairman Again, Adds Sponsor for Freeport Partners’ Persipura

-Also accompanying the President and Mrs. Iriana on the flight to Central Java Province, Minister of State Secretary Pratikno, Head of Presidential Secretariat Heru Budi Hartono, Presidential Military Secretary Marsdya TNI Mr. Tonny Harjono, Commander of Paspampres Marsda TNI Wahyu Hidayat, and Assistant to Protocol, Press and Media Presidential Secretariat Bey Machmudin.
+Also accompanying the President and Mrs. Iriana on the flight to Central Java Province, Minister of State Secretary Pratikno, Head of Presidential Secretariat Heru Budi Hartono, Presidential Military Secretary Marsdya TNI Mr. Tonny Harjono, Commander of Paspampres Marsda TNI Wahyu Hidayat, and Deputy to the Protocol, Press and Media Secretariat President Bey Machmudin.***

 Sources